miguel-willians/Fatec-JS/README.md

 * Estruturas de controle (if, else, for, while)

-# Repository of Simple JavaScript Scripts for Learning 🇺🇸
+# Repository of Simple JavaScript Scripts for Learning (EN)

 Welcome!
 This repository was created with the purpose of crafting basic and intermediate scripts to practice and understand the fundamentals of the JavaScript programming language.